 This medicine may contain phenylalanine.
 Check the medication label if you have phenylketonuria (PKU).

 How should I take Coricidin HBP Cough & Cold?

-If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken Coricidin HBP Cough & Cold within the past few days.
+If you need surgery or medical tests, tell your surgeon or doctor if you are currently using Coricidin HBP Cough & Cold.

 What happens if I miss a dose?

 Since cough or cold medicine is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Coricidin HBP Cough & Cold?

 Avoid driving or hazardous activity until you know how Coricidin HBP Cough & Cold will affect you.
 Your reactions could be impaired.

 Ask a doctor or pharmacist before using other cough or cold medicines that may contain similar ingredients.